hanshasselberg/i0rek.github.io/_drafts/postgres_cluster.markdown

 > Reorganize tables in PostgreSQL databases without any locks.<sup>5</sup>

-It looks very promising, but I haven't played around with it because you cannot install custom PostgreSQL extensions in AWS RDS<sup>6</sup>.
+It looks promising, but I haven't played around with it because there are only a few extensions available on AWS RDS PostgreSQL<sup>6</sup>.

 ### Fin